-- Accept campers' occasional need to rebel. - Recognize that campers cannot always manage the entire job of self-control; the counselor should not hesitate to intervene, when necessary, for the good of the child and the group. - Know that the child has an obligation to the values of his/her peer group. - Occasionally prod, but recognize the desire of the camper has for a moment of laziness. - Recognize that backsliding occasionally seems to be the right of all human beings.
+- Accept campers' occasional need to rebel. - Recognize that campers cannot always manage the entire job of self-control; the counselor should not hesitate to intervene, when necessary, for the good of the child and the group. - Know that the child has an obligation to respect the values of his/her peer group. - Occasionally proud but recognize the desire the camper has for a moment of laziness. - Recognize that backsliding occasionally is the right of all human beings.